paaoogh/evolutionary-computing/README.md

 # evolutionary-computing
-Evolutionary computation algorithm for course.
+Evolutionary computation algorithms for the subject "Cómputo Evolutivo"